Episode 13: The Tain Bo Cualinge, Pt. 1

 While this is only the first section of the Tain, it demonstrates a wide variety of medieval Irish tropes and realities.

-A Note on Names: Irish names are incredibly difficult for those unfamilar with Irish.
+A Note on Names: Irish names are incredibly difficult for those unfamiliar with Irish.
 Irish names may have a multitude of spellings, so it is not uncommon to see Medb's name spelled as Maev, Maedb, Maedbh, or even Maeve.
-Below is a guide that may help in pronoucning some of these odd spellings.
+Below is a guide that may help in pronouncing some of these odd spellings.

-We're just getting started with this text, and have yet to really get to know the star of the poem, so practice your pronunciaton because we've got a lot of ground to cover!
+We're just getting started with this text, and have yet to really get to know the star of the poem, so practice your pronunciation because we've got a lot of ground to cover!

 Final Rating: 8.75